 - Intoxication by any member of a University registered/recognized student club or organization at any off-campus event is prohibited.
 The facilitator and/or sponsoring organization in charge of the event where alcohol is used or consumed are both individually responsible and liable for compliance with all applicable laws, regulations, University policies and procedures.

 Violations of University Alcohol Policy will be strictly enforced.

 - On campus, the CSUCI Police Department exercises police powers in enforcing state laws regarding alcoholic beverages.
 Violators may be referred to the District Attorney for prosecution.
 In addition to requesting prosecution under appropriate laws, the University may impose its own sanctions on the students and University employees.

-- Violation of the University Alcohol Policy by students for on and off campus University events will be referred to the Judicial Affairs Officer.
+- Violation of the University Alcohol Policy by students for on and off campus University events will be referred to the Community Responsibility and Student Conduct Officer.